nsg/tunnel/README.md

 ### Invite & Join

-This exposes the Invite and Join feature from Tinc.
+This exposes the invite and join feature from Tinc.
 This is useful if you like to connect a newly installed system to a Tinc node.
-The Join operation re-keys the client, and there is no option to disable that, so do not run join on an existing installation that you use for other things.
+The join operation re-keys the client, and there is no option to disable that, so do not run join on an existing installation that you use for other things.